vonwareb/vonwareb.github.io/posts/post2.md

-# Where the Position is Strong — and Where It Could Be Stronger:
-# A Review of the Case for Bayesian Deep Learning in Large-Scale AI
+# Reading Between the Lines: A Closer Look at a Position Paper on Bayesian Deep Learning

 **Date:** April 24, 2025
 **Author:** vonwareb

 ---

 *How can we make deep learning more robust, interpretable, and trustworthy?*

-A look at my selected seed paper shows why Bayesian Deep Learning might be the right tool.
+A look at my selected seed paper shows why *Bayesian Deep Learning* might be the right tool.

 ---
 ### **📚 What this is about - and why it matters**
 In this blogpost, I will take a closer look at my chosen seed paper on *Bayesian Deep Learning (BDL)*.
 Specifically, I will analyze the structure, style, presentation, including illustrations.
-The goal is to identify what worked and where there is room for improvement.
+The goal is to find out what works and where there is room for improvement.

-The seed paper I have chosen is not a scientific paper in the traditional sense, but a so-called position paper.
+The paper I have chosen is not a scientific paper in the traditional sense, but a so-called position paper.
 But what exactly distinguishes a position paper from a traditional scientific paper?

 Therefore, in the first step I will explain what characterizes a position paper.
 Then I will briefly present my seed paper and discuss its strengths and potential for improvement.
 Finally, I will conclude with a short summary and some personal thoughts.